-The Extension Service Fifty Year History also noted that a calf wrestle was conducted by the Hamilton County Fair Association which was limited to 4-H boys 15 years of age and under.
-This contest was held two evening at the County Fair and created considerable interest.
+The Extension Service Fifty-Year History also noted that a calf wrestle was conducted by the Hamilton County Fair Association which was limited to 4-H boys 15 years of age and under.
+This contest was held two evenings at the County Fair and created considerable interest.
 The calves were donated by business firms from throughout the county.

 By the end of World War II, prosperity returned.
 There was a huge growth in the 4-H Club program necessitating enlarged facilities to accommodate new displays and contests.

 In his will, Edward P. Prince, a local attorney who died in 1954, left a bequest to the Hamilton County (Iowa) Fair to aid in the construction of a community building.
 Completed in 1963, the building truly serves the community as Ed Prince so desired, being utilized during the fair as an office and commercial display center and for wedding receptions and community events during the remainder of the year.

 In 1984, county horse enthusiasts raised funds to construct a horse show arena on the grounds.
 The late Jimmy Baker prepared the arena floor.
 This 300 x 100 high-tensile fence arena was dedicated to the memory of the late Richard Claude.
 The arena is used during non-fair times for outside horse shows and by the county 4-H horse project members for their summer-long, weekly work nights.

 The swine, sheep and poultry complex was built in the late 1960s and early 1970s.